ruusey/JRelay/README.md

 	}
 }
 ```
-## Packet Manipulation Explained
+### Understanding Packet Manipulation
-Once you have set up your very own plugin to run with **JRelay** it is important to know some of the important ins and outs of the packet capture and manipulation process.
+Once you have set up your own plugin to run with **JRelay**, it is important to know a little about the process of packet capture and manipulation in order to create effective plugins.
+> Assuming no NIO/Networking knowledge.
+Skip this if you are experienced.

-## Capturing Packets
+### Capturing Packets
-Packets are containers for data exchanged between your RotMG client and Deca's servers.
+Packets are simple containers for data exchanged between the RotMG client and Deca's servers.
 Some packets are only sent from the client to the server while some are only sent from the server to the client.

-The respective packets and their transmission source can be viewed under the `Packets` tab of the **JRelayGUI**.
-If you chose to capture packets and modify their data or stop their transmission there are a few important things to note:
+Each Packet's data fields and transmission source can be viewed under the `Packets` tab of the **JRelayGUI**.
+When capturing packets and manipulating their data there are a few important things to note:

 1. Because packet hook callbacks are passed a generic untyped packet, The generic packet must be cast to the desired packet type.
-2. If you chose to capture **AND MODIFY** a packet you **MUST** explicitly send the modified packet to its required destination using  `sendToClient(Packet packet)` and `sendToServer(Packet packet)` which are superclass methods of `JPlugin`.
+2. If you chose to capture **AND MODIFY** a packet you **MUST** explicitly send the modified packet to its required destination using  `sendToClient(Packet packet)`
+	or
+ `sendToServer(Packet packet)`

-3. If you wish to capture a specific packet and **STOP** its transmission change the Packet's `boolean send;` field to `false`
+3. If you wish to capture a specific packet and **STOP** its transmission, change the Packet's `boolean send;` field to `false`.
 4. Any packet can be created at any time using  `Packet.create(byte id)` or `Packet.create(PacketType type)` or by simply constructing a new packet object.
 > `HelloPacket helloPacket = (HelloPacket) Packet.create(PacketType.HELLO);`
 > `HelloPacket helloPacket = (HelloPacket) Packet.create(30);`